But why do you return to wretchedness?

 My Joseph was taunting the enemy.
 He was leaving us—but he was leaving us in grand style.

 When some apostates chose to publish to all the world the secret of Joseph's spiritual wives, he commandeered the press and razed it.
 It did not take much.
 The Gentiles rose up against him.
-And he was taken to Carthage Jail in the summer of eighteen and forty-four.
+And he was taken to Carthage Jail in the summer of 1844.
 He never returned to Zion.

 Hear me now.
 It is true some of the Saints had managed to smuggle some guns into the jail for the Prophet and his brother.
 And it is true also that the Governor left him there unprotected with the howling mobs gathering there at the door, saying to the pleading Saints, "You are unnecessarily alarmed for the safety of your friends; the people are not that cruel."